wso2/docs-ei/en/micro-integrator/docs/setup/performance_tuning/tuning-the-VFS-Transport.md

 !!!
 Tip
     When you transfer a file to a remote FTP location via VFS, the Micro Integrator tries to detect the FTP location by navigating from the root folder first.
 If the Micro Integrator does not have **at least list permission** to the root (/), the file transfer fails.

-To use the streaming mode with the VFS transport, follow the steps below:
+To use the streaming mode with the VFS transport, see the following instructions:

+## Update server-level configurations

 1. Open the deployment.toml file from the `MI_HOME/conf` directory.
 2. Add the `binary` message builder and formatter configurations: